keizer619/release-notes/ballerina-release-notes-0.990.0.md

 In Ballerina, endpoints represent an external system that one or more workers interact with.
 There are two types of endpoints, Listener endpoints or client endpoints.

 Previously, both these endpoints were modeled using two object definitions.
-One defined the life cycle of the endpoint, other defined the Actions of the endpoint.
-Additionally, endpoint keyword was used to represent endpoint instances and it had its own initialization and assignment syntax.
+One defined the life cycle of the endpoint, other defined the actions of the endpoint.
+Additionally, the endpoint keyword was used to represent endpoint instances and it had its own initialization and assignment syntax.

 With this release, the endpoints are declared as client objects.
-With this change following are removed from the language.
+Also, the following are removed from the language.
-- endpoint declaration eg: `endpoint http:Listener helloWorldEP { port : 9090 }`
+- Endpoint declaration e.g., `endpoint http:Listener helloWorldEP { port : 9090 }`
-- action invocation statement.
-(Only a terminology change)
+- Action invocation statement (only a terminology change).

 ## Client Object

-An object that has a client modifier which makes it a client object type.
+An object that has a client modifier is a client object type.
 A method on a client object can have a remote modifier; a method with a remote modifier is called a remote method.
 A remote method can be called only using a `remote method call`.
-Eg: `clientObj->remoteFunctionName (arguments)`.
+E.g., `clientObj->remoteFunctionName (arguments)`.
 This is previously called `action invocation`.

-Eg:
+E.g.:
 ```ballerina
 	public type Twitter client object {
 		public remote function tweet (string message) returns error? { ... }